TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Baremetal/Wavefive Guide/1_ArchitectureConsiderations.md

 For Ethereum node specs, please refer to Stakequid's guide [here](https://github.com/StakeSquid/graphprotocol-testnet-docker#ethereum-archive-node-specs).

 ## Storage considerations
 Storage performance requirements for the total infrastructure are high (SSD/nvme for the Eth node and database as a minimum.)
 More importantly, you need to consider your redundancy and backup strategy - the high performance storage is generally so expensive that full mirrored redundancy is prohibitively expensive.
+Wavefive uses ZFS for storage in nearly all cases, so the wording around redundancy will use ZFS nomenclature.
 Some strategies being used in production are described below.

 ### Graph Database (Virtual Machine)
 Fastest, most redundant storage within budget.
 With a single database you will be constantly reading and writing to your main graph database.
 New subgraphs will be writing intensively as they churn through old blocks to sync the subgraph, existing synced subgraphs will be constantly working to stay at the chainhead and the database will be serving queries to your query node and out to your customers.
 The more you can reduce the latency within the database on the read side, the higher the utility of your queries served to your customer.
 During the Mission Control Testnet, which include ~60 subgraphs, the Postgres database was closing in on 2TiB total size, so if you plan to offer data for many subgraphs you can expect your database to have significant expansion needs on the storage front.